mgit-at/prometheus-mgit-exporter/README.md

 **certfile:** walks certain directories (like /etc/ssl, globbing configureable) and exports the "not after" field of all certificates found.

+**mcelog:** reports the size of the machine exception log (/var/log/mcelog) indicating hardware errors.

 Configuration
 -------------